Codium-ai/devlabs/intellij-projects/getting-started/README.md

 ## Getting Started
 - git clone or download this repository.
-- Visual Studio Code, which can be downloaded from [here](https://code.visualstudio.com/download#).
+- IntelliJ IDEA Community Edition, which can be downloaded from [here](https://www.jetbrains.com/idea/download).
   - Follow vscode install instructions specific to your OS.
-- Install the Java Extension from the [Marketplace here](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
-- Install the Codiumate Extension from the [Marketplace here](https://marketplace.visualstudio.com/items?itemName=Codium.codium)
+- Install the Codiumate Plugin from the [Marketplace here](https://plugins.jetbrains.com/plugin/21206-codiumate--code-test-and-review-with-confidence--by-codiumai)
 ### Prerequisites

 - Basic computer skills.